ottonova/open-positions/README.md

 -   Debit Card with 50€/month tax-free to spend at local dealers in Munich area

 If this sparked your interest, please contact us via our website ✌️

+# Our Tech-Radar

+We Mmaintain a Tech-Radar to list our tech stack at: https://tech-radar.ottonova.de/ It's a tool to inspire and support engineering teams at ottonova to pick the best technologies for new projects.
+It provides a platform to share knowledge and experience in technologies, to reflect on technology decisions and continuously envolve our technology landscape.